Table of Contents_

 The ViewSonic XG2402 is part of the manufacturer’s XG series which has a line of gaming monitors that are tweaked to deliver the best gaming features.
 It features a low input lag of 4.3 ms which is great news for quick in-game reactions, and a TN panel that delivers much sharper pictures.
 For its price, the ViewSonic XG2402 definitely has a lot to offer, and that’s why we think it’s one of the best cheap monitors around.
+If you are not too concerned about prices, take a look at our list of the best computer monitors.

 The ViewSonic XG2402 is one of the finest selections for gaming from ViewSonic’s wide range of displays.
 The Full HD gaming monitor comes with an ultra fast response time of 1ms for the fastest gaming experience, AMD FreeSync technology for varying its 144 Hz refresh rate, and a peak brightness of 350 nits for good visibility in dark rooms.
+If you’re not sold by this monitor, you might also be interested in how Samsung unveils top line, quantum dot monitors.

 The ViewSonic XG2402 comes packed with many features that enhance the gaming experience.
 These include Black Stabilization for brightening dark scenes, AMD FreeSync support to synchronize the frame rate between your monitor & graphics card, and a 1000:1 contrast ratio to bring out all the different color contrasts.
 The monitor’s 1080p Full HD resolution ensures the highest image quality for your gaming pleasure, but it is blown away by the Sceptre E205W-16003R’s 4K display in terms of picture quality.